3xBJ/hydeout-jekyll-starter/_drafts/fun-with-il-chapter-0-class-declaration.md

 * **explicit**: The layout of the fields is explicitly provided;
 * **sequential**: The CLI shall lay out the fields in sequential order, based on the order of the fields in the logical metadata table.

-We can also set this property in c# class declaration
+We can also set this property when declaring a C# class

     [StructLayout(LayoutKind.Explicit, Size=16, CharSet=CharSet.Ansi)]
-    public class Converter {}

 #### Interoperation attributes